How does arousal affect performance?

 Why do you pull these all-nighters?
 Often, it’s because you didn’t get anything done in the days or weeks before.
 When the test or project is assigned, you’ve got no worries.
 No stress at all.
 You’ll get all of your studying done later.

 The high stress of pulling an all-nighter doesn’t make for the best learning environment.
 But surprisingly, low stress doesn’t help you out, either.
-This idea is explained further by a concept in psychology called the Yerkes-Dodson Law.

 Factors Influencing Yerkes-Dodson Law